dhruv-pandit/climate-econometrics/README.md

 # Climate Econometrics Repository

 Welcome to the Climate Econometrics repository.
 This repository is a collaborative space for researchers interested in climate econometrics.
 Here, you'll find template notebooks, country-specific studies, and other resources to help you conduct and share your research.
-Currently, this repository also hosts the notebooks that proccessed data for the ().

 ## Repository Structure

-- `templates/`: Contains general template notebooks and example data for starting new studies.
+- `general_code/`: Contains general notebooks and code.
 - `countries/`: Subfolders for each country, containing data, analysis notebooks, and results specific to that country.
-Notebooks and data for () can be found in the portugal subfolder.
+  - `portugal/` has three folders, one for municpilaity data specific to Portugal, one for notebooks related to the impact of weather on purchases, and another for yearly data by Distrito for a paper on ().
+- `countries/medit_data` contains historical monthly data for Mediterranean countries from the World Bank.
 ## How to Use this Repository

 1. **Clone the Repository**: Start by cloning the repository to your local machine.